 Telstra vs. Belong: Mobile plans

-First up, mobile; let’s look at how Diet Telstra compares to Big T itself.
-Here’s every Telstra and Belong SIM-only plan, in order of price:
+Now, good old fashioned mobile; let’s look at how Diet Telstra compares to Big T itself.
+Here’s every Telstra and Belong SIM-only plans, in order of price:

 As you can see, Belong’s most expensive plan is more affordable than Telstra’s cheapest.
 With Belong, plans start at $25 per month for 20GB and max out at $45 per month with 80GB.
 On Telstra, you’re looking at least $55 per month for a 40GB plan.